KhurshedBoev/Portfolio-Projects/README.md

 + Build a message generator program using JavaScript
 + Use Git version control
 + Use command line
-+ Develop locally on your computer
++ Develop locally on your compugit ter
 #### Prerequisites:
 + JavaScript
 + Git and GitHub